 Trogir is one of the most beautiful Croatian small towns.
 The old city core is on an island, connected by one bridge to the mainland, and by another bridge to the island of Čiovo.

 Since 1997. is under UNESCO protection.
-Well preserved city walls, doors, and palaces, several churches, and monasteries.
+Well-preserved city walls, doors, palaces, several churches, and monasteries.
 St. John’s cathedral with masterpiece Portal of Master Radovan.
 The Romanesque art of Radovan’s portal describes the humanistic truth of redemption and shows us that good and love always outweigh evil.

 This is just part of what you can expect to see in this charming little town of cozy narrow streets paved by yellow smooth stone.

-ONE WAY sailing route from Dubrovnik to Trogir/Split can apply the other way round.
-To charter, a yacht or catamaran from Dubrovnik is possible from ACI marina Dubrovnik or Marina Slano which is 35 km north from Dubrovnik.
+One-way sailing route from Dubrovnik to Trogir/Split can apply the other way round.
+To charter, a yacht or catamaran from Dubrovnik is possible from ACI Marina Dubrovnik or Marina Slano which is 35 km north of Dubrovnik.